htcondor/htcondor/docs/version-history/development-release-series-91.rst

 New Features:

-- The number of files transferred beteween the *condor_shadow* and *condor_starter* is now recorded in the job ad with the new attributes.
+- The number of files transferred between the *condor_shadow* and *condor_starter* is now recorded in the job ad with the new attributes.
   :jira:`679`